gitthious/brython-2Dmap/readme.md

 ## Reuse

-If you want to reuse, just copy all python files and leaflet directory anywhere and read https://brython.info/static_doc/fr/import.html
+If you want to reuse it, just copy all python files and leaflet directory anywhere and read https://brython.info/static_doc/fr/import.html